kamora/PHPCodeGuide/PHPStyleGuide.md

 * MUST NOT be hard limited
 * The soft limit MUST be 120 characters
-	* i.e. Automated style checkers SHOULD warn but MUST NOT error
+	* i.e. automated style checkers SHOULD warn but MUST NOT error

 &#9650; [Formatting](#5-formatting)

 ### 2. Line Indentation
 * MUST be accomplished using tabs
-	* i.e. Space characters are not allowed for indentation
+	* i.e. space characters are not allowed for indentation

 &#9650; [Formatting](#5-formatting)